drpout/boilr/README.md

 Run at startup | To grab your active alarms and start updating them.
 Control vibration | Allows vibration when an alarm is triggered.
 Prevent phone from sleeping | Used to keep showing the alarm triggered activity until you press the turn off button.

+## Contributing

+### Translating
+New translations and reviews are much appreciated.
+If you have 10 minutes to spare just open [Boilr @ Hosted Weblate](https://hosted.weblate.org/projects/boilr/) and start editing.
+More info at [CONTRIBUTING.md](/CONTRIBUTING.md).

+### Coding
+If you know how to program take a look at the [open issues](https://github.com/andrefbsantos/boilr/issues).
+Check for bugs or features you find interesting and feel free to take them into your hands.
+If you have any doubt just post your questions on the issue's comments.
+When done, open a pull request.
+We promise to review it quickly.

+If you would like to add more exchanges to Boilr check [libdynticker's contributing guide](https://github.com/andrefbsantos/libdynticker/blob/master/CONTRIBUTING.md).

 ## Building
 1. Fill out the [prerequisites for Android Maven Plugin](https://code.google.com/p/maven-android-plugin/wiki/GettingStarted#Prerequisites).